lumentut/ng-ripple-module/README.md

 Now you're ready to use this module
 ## Directive

-This module provides you a single `ripple` directive to easily attach ripple component with its ripple effects into your application `HTMLElement` tag.
-You can freely decorate the shape, color or the other style properties of your element by using your style sheet. <br>
+This module provides you a single `ripple` directive so you can attach ripple component and its ripple effects easily into your application `HTMLElement` tag.
+You can freely decorate the shape, the color or the other style properties of your element by using your style sheet. <br>
 The directive provides you a customizable `background` layer for your element active state and insert `activated` class at your host tag during `touch` or `click` event.
 <br>
 Example: <br>